Intersection theory and Chern classes in Bott-Chern cohomology: Transformation under blow-up

-Now the second statement comes from the first statement. \end{proof} We also need the classical analogue for integral coefficient cohomology (cf. \cite{GH}, page 603) by using the Mayer-Vietoris sequence involving a tubular neighbourhood of $Y$. \begin{mylem} Let $X$ be a compact complex manifold with $\dim_{\C} X = n$ and $Y \subset X$ a closed complex submanifold of complex codimension $r \geq 2$.
+Now the second statement comes from the first statement. \end{proof} We also need the classical analogue for integral coefficient cohomology (cf. \cite{GH}, page 603 or Theorem 7.31 \cite{Voi07}) by using the Mayer-Vietoris sequence involving a tubular neighbourhood of $Y$. \begin{mylem} Let $X$ be a compact complex manifold with $\dim_{\C} X = n$ and $Y \subset X$ a closed complex submanifold of complex codimension $r \geq 2$.
 Suppose that $p : \tilde{X}\to X$ is the blow-up of $X$ along $Y$.
-We denote by $E$ the exception divisor and by $i: Y \to X$, $E \to \tilde{X}$ the inclusions, by $q: E \to Y$ the restriction of $p$ on $E$.
-Then for any $n$ there is an isomorphism
+We denote by $E$ the exception divisor and by $i: Y \to X$, $j: E \to \tilde{X}$ the inclusions, by $q: E \to Y$ the restriction of $p$ on $E$.
+Then for any $k$ there is an isomorphism

+\end{mylem} \begin{proof} Note that in the book \cite{Voi07}, the theorem is stated with the assumption that $X$ is K\"ahler.
+However, its proof only uses the K\"ahler condition in Lemma 7.28 \cite{Voi07} to conclude that $p^*$ is injective which can be replaced by an analogue of Lemma 3 with $p=q=0$ but with degree $n$ hypercohomology.

+Note that for the rational coefficients case, the proof of Theorem 4 with \cite{GH} can more easily conclude the proof. \end{proof}

-\end{mylem} Using these results, we can prove by induction an analogous result for integral Bott-Chern cohomology. \begin{myprop} {\it Let $X$ be a compact complex manifold with $\dim_{\C} X = n$ and $Y \subset X$ a closed complex submanifold of complex codimension $r \geq 2$.
+Using these results, we can prove by induction an analogous result for integral Bott-Chern cohomology. \begin{myprop} {\it Let $X$ be a compact complex manifold with $\dim_{\C} X = n$ and $Y \subset X$ a closed complex submanifold of complex codimension $r \geq 2$.
 Suppose that $p : \tilde{X}\to X$ is the blow-up of $X$ along $Y$.
-We denote by $E$ the exception divisor and by $i: Y \to X$, $E \to \tilde{X}$ the inclusions, by $q: E \to Y$ the restriction of $p$ on $E$.
-Then for any $n, p,q$ there is an isomorphism } \end{myprop} \begin{proof} The short exact sequence
+We denote by $E$ the exception divisor and by $i: Y \to X$, $j:E \to \tilde{X}$ the inclusions, by $q: E \to Y$ the restriction of $p$ on $E$.
+Then for any $k,l,m$ there is an isomorphism